BLOOD PRESSURE AND ITS MEASUREMENT

 CONSEQUENCES AND COMPLICATIONS OF HYPERTENSION

 High Blood pressure especially when not adequately or well controlled can lead to consequent complications.
 Blood flowing at higher pressure has more chances of causing micro-injuries to the vessel wall.
 This gives rise to increased formation of ‘plaques’ which cause narrowing or obstruction of blood vessels resulting in reduction (partial obstruction) or loss (complete obstruction) of blood supply to vital organs.
+This leads to the development of Cardiovascular Disease.

 Angina or Heart attack (also called Myocardial Infarction MI) is caused due to partial, and complete blood flow obstruction to the heart respectively which causes heart pain due to oxygen deprivation to heart muscles.
 Since the heart has to pump blood against higher pressure and resistance, its contracting effort increases which can slowly lead to its reduced efficiency and inability to cope, causing Heart failure.